-Clostridioides difficile, more commonly referred to as CDI or C. diff. is a bacteria that can cause an infection in the bowel which may result in diarrhoea.
+Clostridioides difficile, more commonly referred to as CDI or C. diff. is a bacteria (germ) that can cause an infection in the bowel which may result in diarrhoea.
 Infection can occur in hospital patients and usually occurs in patients who have received recent antibiotic therapy.
 This is because antibiotics change the normal bacteria in the bowel allowing Clostridioides difficile to multiply and cause diarrhoea.
-You may have had it in your bowel without it doing any harm.
-This is called colonisation.